 - Make recommendations as to ordering/purchasing of materials and equipment.

 - Complete incident reports as indicated.

 - Complete documentation in compliance with Medicaid standards for reimbursement and standards for recertification by regulatory agencies.

 - Complete an initial and annual discipline specific assessment in the area of speech and language for each assigned student.

-- Participate in Committee on Preschool Special Education (CPSE) and Individual Service Plan (ISP) meetings as requested.
+- Participate in Individual Family Service Plan (IFSP) meetings, Committee on Preschool Special Education (CPSE) and Individual Service Plan (ISP) meetings as requested.

 - Ensure the proper storage and use of assistive technology and supplies.

 - Maintain accurate documentation of services consistent with Medicaid billing procedures or other contractual commitments.